- Under Eyebag removal surgery remodels and tightens the eye area

 A blepharoplasty is the medical term for eyelid or eyebag surgery to improve the appearance of drooping eyelids or large eyebags that also may be affecting the sight of the patient.

-The procedure involves reshaping the upper or lower eyelid by removing or repositioning of excess tissue, as well as reinforcing surrounding soft tissues.
+The procedure involves reshaping the upper or lower eye area by removing or repositioning excess tissue, as well as reinforcing surrounding soft tissues.

 There are 3 types of blepharoplasty procedures;